 She has been growing her own personal portable sun in a tiny garden in the back of her head for years, and now wishes to share it with the world.
 In this way, she hopes to come across many other people’s personal portable suns.
 People, just like her, who are also human beings living on Earth and trying to grow their own stars to light their path.

 Other than that, C.J.
-Lefebvre is a graphic designer and the illustrator behind Tall N Curly, a comic blog started in 2012 that’s followed by over 40,000 humans around the globe (most of them sun farmers too).
+Lefebvre is a graphic designer and the illustrator behind Tall N Curly, a comic blog started in 2012 that’s followed by over 120,000 humans around the globe (most of them sun farmers too) and behind Zabeth, my life as a vampire, a website about bullying and being different.

 The story behind the book